dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

 ### Add Azure Blob Storage resource

-In your app host project, register the Azure Blob Storage integration and consume the service using the following methods, such as <xref:Aspire.Hosting.AzureStorageExtensions.AddAzureStorage%2A>:
+In your app host project, register the Azure Blob Storage integration by chaining a call to <xref:Aspire.Hosting.AzureStorageExtensions.AddBlobs*> on the `IResourceBuilder<IAzureStorageResource>` instance returned by <xref:Aspire.Hosting.AzureStorageExtensions.AddAzureStorage*>.
+The following example demonstrates how to add an Azure Blob Storage resource named `storage` and a blob container named `blobs`:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);